gbdevw/gowse/documentation/websocket_client_engine_operations.md

 ## Engine stop

-The Stop method is called by the user to stop the motor.
-The method returns when a stop signal is received from the motor or a timeout occurs.
+The Stop method is called by the user to stop the engine.
+The method returns when a stop signal is received from the engine or a timeout occurs.

 ![engine background shutdown](./images/wscontainer-Stop.jpg)